divio/divio-cloud-docs/introduction/01-installation.rst

 server and so on.
 Visit `SSH Keys in the Control Panel
 <https://control.divio.com/account/ssh-keys/>`_.
 Add your **public** key.

-..  note:: Note sure how to manage SSH keys?
+..  note:: Not sure how to manage SSH keys?

     See the excellent GitHub articles on `how to connect with SSH
     <https://help.github.com/articles/connecting-to-github-with-ssh/>`_.